michaelAlvarino/michaelalvarino.github.io/_posts/2018-05-17-exploring-typed-languages-for-machine-learning.md

 What I wanted was a language as simple as c, in which I could be as productive as c++, but with a very simple library management tool.

-### The Go Task
+### The go Task
-The Go task I chose was very similar, in fact it was an abstraction upon the previous model to be able to predict more categories than a 0/1 random variable.
+The go task I chose was very similar, in fact it was an abstraction upon the previous model to be able to predict more categories than a 0/1 random variable.
 Since our random variable is now $$x \in 0, 1, 2, ..., N$$ we know it is sampled from a categorical distribution.
 Further, we need  a prior over our category probabilities which is a valid distribution.
 It so happens that the Dirichlet distribution is the conjugate prior to the categorical distribution.
 This model is especially well described in Kevin Murphy's [Machine Learning](https://www.amazon.com/Machine-Learning-Probabilistic-Perspective-Computation/dp/0262018020/ref=sr_1_2?ie=UTF8&qid=1526585875&sr=8-2&keywords=machine+learning+a+probabilistic+perspective) textbook in chapter 3.4.

 $$likelihood = P(D | \Theta) = \prod \theta^{N_k}$$